aeramos/RuneScape-Discord-Chat-Sync/README.md

     The bot currently does this to what I consider a satisfactory level: it has commands that tell the user the name of the project and how to get the source code and license information.
-Soon I will add a notice in the Discord activity field to ensure that there are sufficient notices.
+It also tells the user how to get help in the Discord activity field.

     More information can be found in the COPYING file.
 Please refer to it for any licensing issues and in the event of a contradiction between the text